Planning what you will do in an upcoming soccer game is relatively easy. However, you cannot account for how the game plays out.

 Learn Simple Skills

-Some soccer players might feel that because they can do elaborate skills, they can transfer them out onto the field.
+Some soccer players might feel that they can transfer them out onto the field because they can do elaborate skills.
 Trying to do complicated skills can cause the game to feel a lot faster and put you under immense pressure.

-If you learn how to do simple skills that don’t take much thought, you will free space in your mind to focus on other things such as analyzing the spaces, looking for the best pass, and overall, keeping yourself calm during the match.
+If you learn simple skills that don’t take much thought, you will free space to focus on other things such as analyzing the spaces, looking for the best pass, and overall keeping calm during the game.